IDAES/idaes-pse/docs/source/models/separator.rst

-Seperator
+Separator
 =========

 The IDAES Separator unit model represents operations where a single stream is split into multiple flows.
 The Separator model supports separation using split fractions, or by ideal separation of flows.
-The Separator class can be used to create either a stand-alone separator unti, or as part of a unit model where a flow needs to be separated.
+The Separator class can be used to create either a stand-alone separator unit, or as part of a unit model where a flow needs to be separated.

 **Degrees of Freedom**

-Separator units have a number of degrees of reedom based on the separation type chosen.
+Separator units have a number of degrees of freedom based on the separation type chosen.

 * If `split_basis` = 'phaseFlow', degrees of freedom are generally :math:`(no. outlets-1) \times no. phases`
 * If `split_basis` = 'componentFlow', degrees of freedom are generally :math:`(no. outlets-1) \times no. components`
-* If `split_basis` = 'phaseComponentFlow', degrees of freedom are generally :math:`(no. outlets-1) \times np. phases \times no. components`
+* If `split_basis` = 'phaseComponentFlow', degrees of freedom are generally :math:`(no. outlets-1) \times no. phases \times no. components`
 * If `split_basis` = 'totalFlow', degrees of freedom are generally :math:`(no. outlets-1) \times no. phases \times no. components`

 Typical fixed variables are: